Swift-AI/Swift-AI/README.md

 [![Swift AI Banner](https://github.com/collinhundley/Swift-AI/blob/master/SiteAssets/Banner.png?raw=true)](https://github.com/collinhundley/Swift-AI#care-enough-to-donate)

 Swift AI is a high-performance machine learning library written entirely in Swift.
-We currently support iOS and OS X, with support for more platforms coming soon!
+We currently support macOS, iOS and tvOS, with support for more platforms coming soon!

+## Update 4/4/17
+I'm in the process of bringing some major updates to Swift AI, but in the meantime you might find some inconsistencies in this documentation.
+These will all be resolved when we migrate to a GitHub Organization account, at which point we can properly restructure the documentation, examples and individual modules.

+I appreciate all your help and patience!
+If you'd like to help make these changes possible, consider making a [donation](https://github.com/collinhundley/Swift-AI#care-enough-to-donate).

 ## Features